Addressing Workplace Violence in a World of Hybrid Work

 Wendy, why is it important for corporate security teams to properly communicate everything they’re doing to keep the organization safe, and what is your advice on how to best accomplish this?

 “In today’s world, security and safety is everyone’s responsibility, not just the security team’s.
 Engagement with the workforce and being transparent about the threats, risks, vulnerabilities, and potential mitigation elements are critical to building trust and confidence within the workforce.
-Some of my strongest engagement success has been with partnerships within Nielsen’s Business Resource Groups or our equivalent of ERG.
-I have found these groups to be cross-functional and a great asset in helping breakdown silos within the company.
+Some of my strongest engagement successes have been with partnerships within Nielsen’s Business Resource Groups or our equivalent of ERG.
+I have found these groups to be cross-functional and a great asset in helping break down silos within the company.
 On top of that, their membership is passionate and energized, so it’s great to ideate with them on security topics they are interested in.”

 “Do fire drills create a culture of fear there will be a fire?
 Of course not, they are simply good, logical training on how to safely respond to that particular emergency.
 I fundamentally disagree with the idea that security and workplace violence training creates a ‘culture of fear.’
 My experience has been the exact opposite.
 Real-world events, mass shootings, workplace violence, and the sensationalized news media coverage of them create a culture of fear.
 It also creates opportunities for security leaders to engage employees with good, logical training on how to respond during a particular emergency.

-Information and training related to workplace violence does not create a culture of fear, quite the opposite, it creates a culture of opportunity — opportunity to demonstrate the company’s duty of care for its employees, opportunity to engage cross-functionally in your organization, and opportunity security leaders to add value to the company through their programs.”
+Information and training related to workplace violence do not create a culture of fear.
+Quite the opposite, it creates a culture of opportunity — opportunity to demonstrate the company’s duty of care for its employees, opportunity to engage cross-functionally in your organization, and opportunity security leaders to add value to the company through their programs.”